propublica/sunlight-congress/docs/videos.md

 <dt>clip_urls</dt>
 <dd>An object containing key value pairs for formats and URLs.
 Current keys include "mp4", "m4v".
 Note that despite the m4v extensions, these files do not have DRM and are public domain.</dd>

-### Examples
+#### Examples

-An example of all three kinds of White House videos (upcoming, live, and archived) is below, followed by an example of an archived video from HouseLive.gov.
+An example of an archived video from HouseLive.gov is below, followed by an example of all three kinds of White House videos (upcoming, live, and archived):

 <script src="https://gist.github.com/773645.js?file=videos-house.json"></script>